rishpandey/blog/source/_posts/lets-build-a-virtual-dom-in-js-from-scratch.md

 featured: true
 categories: [vue, js]
 keywords: virtual dom, vue, js, frontend, dom manipulation
+description: Learn how to build a Virtual DOM library in JavaScript from scratch and use it to create a basic Todo list app.
+Understand the principles behind efficient rendering in modern UI libraries like Vue.
 ---

 A while ago, I wanted to really understand how modern UI libraries like Vue manage efficient rendering.
 So, I decided to challenge myself by **creating my own Virtual DOM library**.
 In this article, we will see how to do build our own Virtual DOM and use it to create a basic Todo list app.